 - 1. Submission to such behavior is made a term or condition of employment, academic advancement or academic grade. - Examples: - o Cindy is a student in Professor X's class.
-After class, Professor X tells her that he will give her a failing grade unless she has sex with him. - Mary is a clerical worker on campus.
+After class, Professor X tells her that he will give her a failing grade unless she has sex with him. - o Mary is a clerical worker on campus.
 Her supervisor, Bob, often massages her neck, tries to fondle her breasts and asks about her sex life.
-When Mary said she would report him to his supervisor unless he stopped the behaviors to which she objected, Bob told her that he would make sure she was fired if she complained about him. - o Kevin has felt uncomfortable for some time about the way Mr. Z, a young instructor, and looks at him.
+When Mary said she would report him to his supervisor unless he stopped the behaviors to which she objected, Bob told her that he would make sure she was fired if she complained about him. - Kevin has felt uncomfortable for some time about the way Mr. Z, a young instructor, and looks at him.
 When Kevin wishes to make an appointment to discuss his term project, Mr. Z says the only time he can see Kevin is some evening at an off-campus lounge/restaurant. - In its more blatant forms this type of behavior can be prosecuted as a criminal act.
-Even banter along this vein may cause harm.

-Such behavior negatively interferes with a person's work or academic performance or creates an intimidating, hostile or offensive working or academic environment.
+Even banter along this vein may cause harm. - 2 Such behavior negatively interferes with a person's work or academic performance or creates an intimidating, hostile or offensive working or academic environment. - Examples: - O Debbie is a student in a class where most of the students are men.
+The professor often makes sexist references and comments on the novelty of women in this field.
+Once when Debbie asks a question just before the class ends, the professor says he would discuss the matter with her after class.
+He uses a tone of voice that causes most of the men in the class to snicker.
+Debbie decides to drop the class. - o Paula is a secretary at the college.
+Her male co-workers tell dirty jokes near her desk, display sexist cartoons on the office bulletin board and describe the scenes in X-rated movies to Paula.
+They comment to Paula and each other about Paula's clothes, rating them on their "sex appeal."
+She feels upset and ill every day when she comes to work anticipating the remarks they make.
+When she complains to her supervisor, he says that "boys will be boys" and she should just go along with the jokes.